Perspective | Welcome to Washington football. Don’t let the QB spin cycle make you sick.

 It’s.
 Just.
 Exhausting.

 Rivera is the third straight coach who arrived here to work with a quarterback he didn’t really want.
 Shanahan didn’t want McNabb, whom he benched late in 2010.
 Gruden didn’t want Griffin, whom he benched to start the 2015 season.
-More than that, according to previous Post reporting, Gruden didn’t want Haskins — but Snyder did, and so that’s who the team took with the 15th pick in 2019.
+More than that, according to previous Washington Post reporting, Gruden didn’t want Haskins — but Snyder did, and so that’s who the team took with the 15th pick in 2019.

-And now, it’s clear, Rivera didn’t want Haskins, either.
+And it’s clear Rivera didn’t want Haskins, either.
 It just leaves infinite items to unpack — again.

-If Rivera was so uncertain about Haskins — a reasonable assessment — why not pursue Cam Newton, who was once an MVP under Rivera in Carolina and was a free agent?
+If Rivera was so uncertain about Haskins — a reasonable assessment — why not pursue Cam Newton, who was once an MVP under Rivera with Carolina and was a free agent?
 Why not take Alabama’s Tua Tagovailoa or Oregon’s Justin Herbert in the draft?
 Haskins won’t even dress Sunday against the Los Angeles Rams.
 Will he ever start here again?

 More than that: Who’s your money on to be the starter in 2021?